prescottprue/generator-react-firebase/examples/react-firebase/README.md

 More about how routing works is available in [the react-router-dom docs](https://reacttraining.com/react-router/web/guides/quick-start).

 ## Testing

 ### Component Tests

 To add a unit test, create a `.spec.js` or `.test.js` file anywhere inside of `src`.
 Jest will automatically find these files and generate snapshots to the `__snapshots` folder.## Deployment

-Build code before deployment by running `npm run build`.
+Build code before deployment by running `yarn build`.
 There are multiple options below for types of deployment, if you are unsure, checkout the Firebase section.

 Before starting make sure to install Firebase Command Line Tool: `npm i -g firebase-tools`